Saira Peter: Performance

 Peter has given solo western classical performances in the UK, USA, Germany, Turkey and Pakistan.

 Her 2016 Pakistan debut took place at Pearl-Continental Hotel in Karachi, followed since by performances at major national venues including Mohatta Palace, Aiwan-e-Sadr (Presidential Palace, Islamabad), Governor House in Karachi, Alhamra Art Center in Lahore, Pakistan National Council of Arts (Islamabad and Lahore).
 She is regularly invited by the High Commission of Pakistan, London to sing at official events, which they feature on official social media.

-Peter was Final Judge and then Chief Judge on two consecutive seasons of Pakistan's reality series Voice of Sindh.
+Peter was final judge and then chief judge on two consecutive seasons of Pakistan's reality series Voice of Sindh.

-In September 2021 she performed a well-received solo set at the international Mystic Music Festival, Konya, Turkey in commemoration of the birth of sufi poet Maulana Rumi.
+In September 2021 she performed a well-received solo set at the international Mystic Music Festival in Konya, Turkey in commemoration of the birth of Sufi poet Mevlana Rumi.
+With the support of Department of Culture, Konya, Peter created a "fusion qawwali" based on the poetry of Mevlana Rumi, featuring footage at the shrine of Mevlana Rumi in Konya.

-Television and Film
+Television and film

 Peter is increasingly in demand as an OST (original soundtrack) singer for primetime television dramas.
-On 6 May 2022 her OST featured on GEO TV's "Dil Awaiz", a duet with Nabeel Shaukat (Composer: Naveed Nashad), the first episode quickly gaining millions of views.
-She recorded a solo OST composed by Naveed Nashad for HUM TV network's "Nehar", the first episode airing 9 May 2022.
+On 6 May 2022 her OST featured on GEO TV's Dil Awaiz, a duet with Nabeel Shaukat (composer: Naveed Nashad), the first episode quickly gaining millions of views.
+She recorded a solo OST composed by Naveed Nashad for HUM TV network's Nehar, the first episode airing 9 May 2022.
+Her most recent OST recording is a duet with Naveed Nashad for Pakistan's GEO TV drama Grift.

-Sufi Opera
+Sufi opera

-Passionate about bringing together people of all backgrounds, during her second MA (History) Saira Peter identified music as a historical means of bridging otherwise isolated communities and promoting a positive message.
+Passionate about bringing together people of all backgrounds, during her second MA (History), Peter identified music as a historical means of bridging otherwise isolated communities and promoting a positive message.
 Simultaneously in the midst of studying Western Classical voice, she envisioned using her music to take Sufi peace poetry to the world stage.

-In 2015-16 she worked with vocal coach Paul Knight to create several Sufi Opera songs based on English translations of poetry by Shah Abdul Latif Bhittai.
+In 2015-16 she worked with vocal coach Paul Knight to create several Sufi opera songs based on English translations of poetry by Shah Abdul Latif Bhittai.
 These were well received by diverse audiences in the UK, USA and Pakistan.
-She is currently working with a team of British artists to develop the world’s first full-scale “Sufi Opera”, a musical stage drama based on the story of Umar Marvi, one of Latif’s “seven heroines” of Sindh.
-It is set to be staged in London upon completion, and Peter will take the role of "Marvi".
+She is currently working with a team of British artists to develop the world’s first full-scale Sufi opera, a musical stage drama based on the story of Umar Marvi, one of Latif’s “seven heroines” of Sindh.
+It is set to be staged in London upon completion, and Peter will take the role of Marvi.

+Peter has also pioneered a fusion style of the qawwali genre in which she incorporates both Western operatic and South Asian classical styles of singing.
+This may be heard in her fusion qawwali 'Rabeem Ver, which feature's text by famed Sufi poet Maulana Jalalluddin Rumi.
+Peter first performed the song live at Mystic Music Festival (Konya, Turkey) before producing an audio and video recording in collaboration with Konya Culture and Tourism Directorate.

 Personal life

-Saira Peter lives in London, UK with her husband, the ethnomusicologist and pianist / harmonium player Stephen Smith.
+Peter lives in London, UK, with her husband, the ethnomusicologist and pianist / harmonium player Stephen Smith.